skip navigation

 Yes.
 Everyone in the meeting must follow the rules.
 If this happens, the chair issues a ruling on their own action.

-Can a member of the public or the audience who is not a member of the body raise a Point of Order?
+Can a member of the public or the audience who is not a member of the governing body raise a Point of Order?

-Here is a sample script for “Point of Order”
+Here is a sample script for a Point of Order between a member and the chair:

-• Member: Chair, I rise to a Point of Order.
+• Member: "Chair, I rise to a Point of Order."

-• Chair: State your point.
+• Chair: "State your point."

-• Member: My esteemed colleague has used the term “cream-faced loon” in referring to the mayor of Dinoville.
-Under Robert’s Rules of Order, insults are inappropriate.
+• Member: "My esteemed colleague has used the term 'cream-faced loon' in referring to the mayor of Dinoville.
+Under Robert’s Rules of Order, insults are inappropriate."

-• Chair: The point is well taken, and members will refrain from using this term.
+• Chair: "The point is well taken, and members will refrain from using this term."

 What should members do when they disagree with a ruling by the chair?